-This year’s theme is: “MY BALTIMORE”.
+This year’s theme is: “BALTIMORE BRIGHT”.

 The winning artwork will be on long-term display at the Eastside District Courthouse.
 Courting Art Baltimore aims to promote youth art and connecting the legal community with the communities of Baltimore City.

 Thursday, April 18, 2024

 1505 Eutaw Place Baltimore, MD 21217